realworldocaml/book/book/gadts/README.md

   <fun>
 ```

-Note that these functions don't change the request from being
+Note that filling in the fields doesn't change a request from
-incomplete to being complete.
-To do that, we need to write a function
+incomplete to complete.
+To do that, we need to explicitly test for
-that explicitly tests for completeness.
+completeness.

 ```ocaml env=main
 # let check_completeness request =